bbellanger/altracker/README.md

   Apex results (avg kills, avg damage, avg placement, win rate).
 This is the actual answer to "does this training work" — everything else is a proxy for it.

-## Current state (seeded from your first upload)

-I've already run `ingest` once on your initial 12 CSVs and generated a first `report.html` so you can see the shape of the output — but with only 2-4 sessions per task, most of the correlation/leverage sections will read "not enough data yet."
-That's expected.
-The real value comes in after 3-4 weeks of consistent logging.